Disney Plus: A bundle with ESPN Plus and Hulu (with ads) will save $5 a month

 Every new Netflix movie and show coming out in August: Stranger Things is out and you've probably binged it already.
 What's next?

-Discuss: Disney Plus streaming service: Release date, price, shows and movies to expect
+Discuss: Disney+ streaming service: Release date, price, shows and movies to expect

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.